RichardScottOZ/book-mentat/README.md

 - Get all the good spaceship names
 - Finding old stories you have forgotten
 - References found
+- State of the art models for a current mineral exploration problem

 # Problem
 ## Library